 To complete the curriculum for the degree of Master of Laws in Human Rights, a candidate shall satisfactorily complete 72 credits in the case of a full-time study in one academic year, including a capstone experience, or 36 credits in the case of a part-time study in each of the two years of study, including a capstone experience.

-Candidates are required to complete two 9-credit compulsory courses, at least one capstone experience (Clinical Legal Education Programme – Refugee Stream; Human Rights in Practice; and/or Seminar in Human Rights Research), and elective human rights courses (the list of course offerings is available at https://course.law.hku.hk/llmhr/) or courses from any of the specialist programmes.
+Candidates are required to complete two 9-credit compulsory courses, at least one capstone experience, and elective human rights courses (the list of course offerings is available at https://course.law.hku.hk/llmhr/) or no more than two courses from other LLM specialist programmes.